PayPal Holdings, Inc.(PYPL)

 NASDAQ

-PayPal Holdings, Inc. (PYPL) is trading at $49.81, up 3.84% today (as of April 2026).
-The stock continues to show early recovery signs above the short-term average, attracting attention from investors looking for Financial Services growth opportunities.
+PayPal Holdings, Inc. (PYPL) is trading at $56.56, down 0.30% today (as of July 2026).
+The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Financial Services growth opportunities.

 Concise, actionable data for investors